 Dr. Kukday received her MS in Biochemistry from The Institute of Science, Mumbai, India.
-She then travelled across the world to the University of Georgia, where she received her PhD in Biochemistry and Molecular Biology.
-She was a Instructor and Post-doctoral Associate at the University of Georgia.
+She then traveled to the University of Georgia, where she received her PhD in Biochemistry and Molecular Biology.
+After graduating, she became an Instructor and Post-doctoral Associate at the University of Georgia.
 She joined the the Department of Genetics, Development, and Cell Biology as a Lecturer in 2013.

 I facilitate active learning in my courses through the use of several evidence-based strategies including collaborative, problem-based, game-based, and case study-based learning.
 I am also a Biology Education Researcher interested in translational research (research that informs teaching practices and/or can lead to teaching reform).
 Currenlty, I am studying the impact of collaboration on student affect and mechanisms that promote equity and inclusion in undergraduate biology and genetics courses with the ultimate goal of building STEM learning environments that honor and nurture the growth of a multitude of backgrounds and experiences of the people doing the science.

 Sayali Kukday and Walter Schmidt.
 2013.
 The yeast M16A peptidases Axl1p and Ste23p.
 Handbook of Proteolytic Enzymes, 3rd edition, Oxford Academic Press: 1430-1434.

 Sayali Kukday1, Surya Manandhar1, Marissa Ludley, Mary Burriss, Benjamin Alper and Walter Schmidt.
 2012.
 Cell permeable, small molecule activators of the insulin-degrading enzyme.
 Journal of Biomolecular Screening.
 17(10): 1349-1362.